seinecle/blog/_posts/2023-07-17-nocodefunctions-second-anniversary.md

 ---
 *[Nocode functions](https://nocodefunctions.com/) is a free, no-registration web app for click-and-point data analysis*

-In this post, I make a list of the improvements brought to [nocode functions](https://nocodefunctions.com/) in the past year.
+In this post, I make a list of the improvements brought to [nocode functions](https://nocodefunctions.com/) from August 2022 to today (July 2023).

 # Key facts over the past year

 According to the Wayback machine, I have launched nocodefunctions [around May 2021](http://web.archive.org/web/20210503153337/https://nocodefunctions.com/).
 Last year, I celebrated its [first anniversary with a blog post](https://nocodefunctions.com/blog/nocodefunctions-is-one-year-old/) - go have a look!

-Read along or jump to the category that interests you the most:
+For Aug 2022 to Jul 2023, read along or jump to the category that interests you the most:

 1. Overall feeling
 2. Quality, user friendliness